-Based in the beautiful county of Dorset I am always working hard preventing plastic pollution from getting into ocean and the countryside I love.
-I spend a lot of time outside on the trails around Dorset or splashing about on the coast.
+Originally based in the beautiful county of Dorset I am always working hard preventing plastic pollution from getting into ocean and the countryside I love.
+I spend a lot of time outside on the trails around the UK or splashing about on the coast.
 I have been collecting plastic in the ocean for many years on my trips out and make it my aim to pick up at least 3 pieces of litter whilst I am out and about on the water or inland.

 The concept of Hairy Ballz was born in May 2019.
 After purchasing a blanket made from recycled plastic bottles (a brilliant idea) I questioned the manufacturer about the impact on ocean pollution and our water systems if the product was washed.
 They mentioned a microplastic filter that could be used.
 I began doing more research on microplastic pollution and was shocked about how much is released in our day to day laundry and discovering that we all consume microplastics via our food and water system.

 Concerned about the impact of microplastic in the ocean, and as a keen advocate of plastic reduction and reducing human impact on the planet, I purchased the microplastic filter.
 It was made of plastic - and after further research I discovered it was best suited to hairy homes as a build up of pet and human hair was required before it started to work on microplastics.